omar0fattah/Nmap-dictionary/TUTORIAL.md

 sudo apt install nmap -y
 ```

-On macOS
+- **On macOS**

 ```bash
 brew install nmap
 ```

-On Windows
+- **On Windows**

-Download the installer from nmap.org and run it.
+- Download the installer from https://nmap.org/ and run it.

-Verify installation
+- **Verify installation**

 ```bash
 nmap --version
 ```

-You should see output like: Nmap version 7.xx
+- You should see output like: Nmap version 7.xx

 ---

-3. Your First Scan
+## 3. Your First Scan

-Open a terminal.
-Type:
+- **Open a terminal.
+Type:**

 ```bash
 nmap scanme.nmap.org
 ```

-This scans a test server that Nmap.org provides for practice.
+- This scans a test server that Nmap.org provides for practice.
 You'll see output like:

 ```
 Starting Nmap 7.xx ( https://nmap.org )